White sphere artwork

 • Museums

-Bett Gallery is a small family-run space that is considered to be one of the best contemporary art galleries in Hobart.
-The inner-city gallery represents both established and emerging artists working in painting, drawing, sculpture, ceramics, photography, printmaking, textile design and jewellery.
-Bett Gallery hosts several exhibitions a year showcasing the work of talented local artists working across different mediums.
+Bett Gallery is a small, family-run space that's considered one of the best contemporary art galleries in Hobart.
+The inner-city space represents both established and emerging artists working in painting, drawing, sculpture, ceramics, photography, printmaking, textile design and jewellery.
+Bett Gallery hosts several exhibitions a year, showcasing the work of talented local artists working across different mediums.

 Advertising